HarimHidal/HarimHidal/README.md

 - Hi there, I'm @HarimHidal! 👋
-- I'm an industrial engineer passionate about automation, AI and big data. :computer:
+- I'm an industrial engineer passionate about Industry 4.0 and AI. :computer:
 - My motto is: "Engineering a better world through high-tech and human touch." :earth_americas:

 <!---